GuiGou12358/sc-rollup/README.md

 To successfully use the Verifiable Offchain Rollup, follow these three steps:

-1. Build the evm or wasm contract with the [sc-rollup-client](./sc-rollup-client) and deploy it on the target blockchain.
+1. Build the evm or wasm contract with the [sc-rollup-client](./sc-rollup-client) and deploy it on PolkaVM or any supported blockchain.
 2. Use the [sc-rollup-api](./sc-rollup-api) to build the off-chain rollup and connect with your smart contract.
 3. Deploy the off-chain rollup in [Phala Cloud](https://cloud.phala.network) to enable verifiable off-chain computing capabilities through Phala Cloud's Trusted Execution Environment (TEE).